If constructed, Four Seasons at Kent Island would be one of the largest major subdivisions in Maryland's Critical Area history.

 - while the project's development site is recognized in county planning documents, the Stevensville/Chester Community Plan language is actually critical of projects this massive;

-- growth allocation was granted 13 years ago, before the Chesapeake Clean Water Blueprint and the latest science on sea level rise;
+- growth allocation was granted more than a decade ago, before the Chesapeake Clean Water Blueprint and the latest science on sea level rise;

 - there is development nearby, but the land targeted for Four Seasons is situated in a uniquely sensitive area between the Chester River and Cox Creek;

 - the state's Wetlands Administrator and Secretary of the Environment have both concluded that polluted runoff from the project would impact the fragile tidal wetlands adjacent to the site;